SF Holding: History

 In May 2024, SF Holding submitted a prospectus for a secondary listing in Hong Kong.
 In the same year, it passed the hearing of the Hong Kong Stock Exchange on November 10 and planned to be listed on the main board of Hong Kong on November 27.
 The joint sponsors were Goldman Sachs, Huatai International and JPMorgan Chase, making it the first "A+H" listed company in China's logistics industry.
 In December 2024, SF Holding's H shares were included in the Hong Kong Stock Connect.

-On March 3, 2025 Kerry Logistics, a subsidiary of SF Holding, announced rebranding in both English and Chinese from “Kerry Logistics Network Limited” to “KLN Logistics Group Limited.”
-On April 21, 2025 SF Holding's infrastructure public real estate investment trust fund, “China Southern SF Warehousing & Logistics Close-end Infrastructure Fund”, was officially listed on the Shenzhen Stock Exchange (fund code: 180305).

-ON 25 June 2025, SF Holding introduced a new H-shares through its wholly-owned overseas subsidiary on The Stock Exchange of Hong Kong Limited with convertible bonds of HKD 42.15 per share totaling HKD 2.95 billion.
-The transaction was completed on July 4, 2025, with a total of 70 million (29.2%) new H-shares issued.
+On March 3, 2025, Kerry Logistics, a subsidiary of SF Holding, announced rebranding in both English and Chinese to KLN Logistics Group Limited.
+On April 21, 2025, SF Holding's infrastructure public real estate investment trust fund, "China Southern SF Warehousing & Logistics Close-end Infrastructure Fund", was officially listed on the Shenzhen Stock Exchange.
+On June 25, 2025, SF Holding introduced a new H-shares through its wholly-owned overseas subsidiary on The Stock Exchange of Hong Kong Limited with convertible bonds of HKD 42.15 per share totaling HKD 2.95 billion; the transaction was completed on July 4, 2025, with a total of 70 million (29.2%) new H-shares issued.

+In February 2026, SF Airlines signed a 2026 cooperation memorandum with China Cargo Airlines, a subsidiary of EAL; the two parties plan to collaborate on capacity swaps on key routes such as Shanghai Pudong—Los Angeles and Shenzhen—Los Angeles, and jointly develop interline products from Southeast Asia to Europe and the US.
+In the same month, SF launched an income boost plan for its frontline employees nationwide, investing 200 million RMB to help all couriers increase their income, with an average raise of around 500 RMB per person.
+In addition, as the end of February, SF Holding had spent nearly 2 billion RMB on share buybacks, repurchasing 50.96 million A-shares, which accounts for 1.01% of its total shares.